lin-mengwei/lin-mengwei.github.io/_courses/public-finance.md

 There are **16 two-hour lectures** in my part:

-1. Theory: Decentralization of Government Expenditure (4 lectures) <br>
+1. Theory 2: Decentralization of Government Expenditure (4 lectures) <br>
 	1. Government levels and functions (0311)<br>
 	2. Key elements and the optimalization problem of decentralization (0314)<br>
 	3. Optimal size of jurisdiction for expenditure (0318)<br>
 	4. Mobility, Congestion, and Clustering + In-class unit exercise (0321)
 <br><br>

-2. Theory: Intergovernmental Grants (3 lectures)<br>
+2. Theory 3: Intergovernmental Grants (4 lectures)<br>
 	1. Intergovernmental grant and its functions (0404) <br>
-	2. Effects of intergovernmental grants: modelling (0415)<br>
+	2. Analyzing intergovernmental grants: modelling (0415)<br>
-	3. Effects of intergovernmental grants: theoretical implications & empirical evidence (0418)
+	3. Effects of intergovernmental grants: theoretical implications (0418) <br>
+	4. Effects of intergovernmental grants: empiric + In-class unit exercise (0422)
 <br><br>

-3. International Comparison (4 lectures)<br>
+3. Application 1: International Cases (4 lectures)<br>
 	1. The Case of Spain <br>
 	2. The Case of Canada  <br>
 	3. The Case of Germany <br>